 Outright gift: In this scenario, your beneficiaries receive the assets in full with no strings attached.

-Part of a trust: A trustee is appointed to manage and distribute the assets according to the conditions and time frame identified in the trust.
+Part of a trust: You appoint a trustee is appointed to manage and distribute the assets according to the conditions and time frame you identified in the trust.

 Learn more about transferring assets to heirs.